thies/real-estate-semimar/README.md

 **April 2nd, 2020, 4-5 pm UK time**

-**[Arpit Gupta](https://www.stern.nyu.edu/faculty/bio/arpit-gupta)** will present *"Take the Q Train: Value Capture of Public Infrastructure Projects"*

-To participate, sign up here:  **[Registration form for participants](https://forms.gle/dEXQicjaLnHRB9Nr5)**
+- **[Arpit Gupta](https://www.stern.nyu.edu/faculty/bio/arpit-gupta)** will present *"Take the Q Train: Value Capture of Public Infrastructure Projects"* To participate, sign up here:  **[Registration form for participants](https://forms.gle/dEXQicjaLnHRB9Nr5)** Invitations with a link to the ZOOM webinar will be sent by email.

-### Infrastructure

-Probably ZOOM Webinars?
-Those who register (below) will receive an email invitation with a link to the virtual seminar room.

 ### Support or Contact